Boosted Enhanced Quantile Regression Neural Networks with Spatiotemporal Permutation Entropy for Complex System Prognostics: Gated Temporal Attention

-Instead of using a fixed-size look-back window or uniformly spaced predictions (e.g., every 1h, 12h, 24h, etc.), we propose a \emph{Gated Temporal Attention} mechanism that dynamically attends to relevant past states \textit{across multiple time scales}.
-This allows the model to \emph{learn} how much prior context is important for each horizon or anomaly detection task, rather than fixing it a priori.
+Instead of using a fixed-size look-back window or uniformly spaced predictions (every 1h, 12h, 24h, etc.), we use a Gated Temporal Attention mechanism that dynamically attends to relevant past states across multiple time scales.
+This allows the model to learn which prior context is important for each horizon or anomaly detection task, rather than fixing it a priori.